asreview/asreview/docs/source/10minutes_asreview.rst

 Wrapping up the Automated Systematic Review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ASReview software will keep presenting abstracts.
 The longer you continue reading, the better the model will
 understand your review requirements, and the less likely any important papers
 are left not reviewed.
-You can stop reading abstracts at any time, by pressing using the ``Stop``
+You can stop reading abstracts at any time, by using the ``Stop`` option.
-option.

 You can view the results by using the 'export to csv' option after stopping your review.
 Papers are ordered as follows: first the included papers, then unlabeled papers by decreasing
 likeliness of inclusions, then excluded papers.